 Adoption of Open Source Software in Business

 The growing relevance of open source software has also changed the way large organizations approach their software solutions.
 While open source software was at one point rare in an enterprise’s system, it’s now the norm.
-A survey conduct by Black Duck Software revealed that more than 78% of companies use open source software and fewer than 3% indicated that they don’t rely on open source at all.
+A survey conducted by Black Duck Software revealed that fewer than 3% of companies don’t rely on open source at all.
+Even the most conservative organizations are hopping on board the open source trend.
 3 Even the most conservative organizations are hopping on board the open source trend.